 Off-street parking requirements for those uses not enumerated but which are closely related and similar to the uses listed above shall be determined by the Planning and Zoning Board in accordance with the requirements for the listed similar use.
-Requirements for all
+Requirements for all nonsimilar uses shall be set by the Village Commission after a recommendation by the Planning and Zoning Board.

-- D. Exceptions to parking requirements - Off-site parking areas adjacent to or within a reasonable distance (the reasonableness of the distance to be determined by the Village Commission) from the premises on which parking areas are required by the parking regulations of this subchapter, where practical difficulties or unnecessary hardships are encountered in locating such parking area on the premises and where the purpose of these regulations to relieve congestion in the streets would be best served by permitting such parking off the premises. - 2.
-Waiver or reduction of parking requirements: To waive or reduce the parking and loading requirements in any district whenever the character or use of the building is such as to make unnecessary the full provision of parking or loading facilities. - E. Design standards - 1.
-Definition: For the purpose of this subchapter an "off-street parking space" is an all-weather surfaced area, at grade or above, permanently reserved for the temporary storage of one automobile and connected with a street or alley by an all-weather surfaced driveway which affords ingress and egress for an automobile without requiring another automobile to be moved.
-On single lot sites only, mechanical parking lifts, which may require another automobile to be moved, may be approved within enclosed garage structures in the PRD Overlay district, if they meet the standards of Section 8.10D10f(5).
-When developing under the PRD regulations found in Section 8.10D10, mechanical parking lifts may be used to create an additional parking space which can be counted towards the total number of required parking spaces. - 2.
-Paving and drainage: - a.
+D. Exceptions to parking requirements

+- 1. Off-site parking areas adjacent to or within a reasonable distance (the reasonableness of the distance to be determined by the Village Commission) from the premises on which parking areas are required by the parking regulations of this subchapter, where practical difficulties or unnecessary hardships are encountered in locating such parking area on the premises and where the purpose of these regulations to relieve congestion in the streets would be best served by permitting such parking off the premises. - 2.
+Waiver or reduction of parking requirements: To waive or reduce the parking and loading requirements in any district whenever the character or use of the building is such as to make unnecessary the full provision of parking or loading facilities.

+E. Design standards

+1. Definition: For the purpose of this subchapter an "off-street parking space" is an all-weather surfaced area, at grade or above, permanently reserved for the temporary storage of one automobile and connected with a street or alley by an all-weather surfaced driveway which affords ingress and egress for an automobile without requiring another automobile to be moved.
+On single lot sites only, mechanical parking lifts, which may require another automobile to be moved, may be approved within enclosed garage structures in the PRD Overlay district, if they meet the standards of Section 8.10(D)(10)(f)(5).
+When developing under the PRD regulations found in Section 8.10(D)(10), mechanical parking lifts may be used to create an additional parking space which can be counted towards the total number of required parking spaces.

+2. Paving and drainage:

+a.
 All off-street parking facilities shall be surfaced with a minimum of a rolled six-inch rock base and one-inch durable weatherproof asphaltic pavement.
-The occupancy or use of a given structure or premises shall be prohibited until the required off-street parking area has been improved, inspected and approved. - b.
+The occupancy or

+- use of a given structure or premises shall be prohibited until the required off-street parking area has been improved, inspected and approved. - b.
 All required off-street parking facilities shall be properly drained so that no nuisance will be caused to adjacent or nearby properties.
 All construction shall comply with design standards as established by all applicable laws, ordinances, and regulations. - 3.
 Traffic control.
 Traffic control signs and pavement marking shall be used as necessary to ensure safe and efficient circulation within off-street parking areas.
 All traffic control measures located on private property shall be approved by the Village. - 4.
 Parking space dimensions.
 Required and permitted off-street parking spaces shall be clear of columns or other obstructions and have the following minimum dimensions: